schlae/IBM_MCGA/README.md

 decapping, the top metal layer was removed, so the netlist could not be extracted.
-The second, [72x8205-sla6330j](https://siliconpr0n.org/map/ibm/72x8205-sla6330j/), has not yet been reverse engineered.
+The second, [72x8205-sla6330j](https://siliconpr0n.org/map/ibm/72x8205-sla6330j/), has been reverse engineered: see the mcga72x8205flat subdirectory.

 It is a Seiko SLA6330 gate array.
 It contains 3,312 basic cells with 4 transistors each.
 The BCs are arranged in 144 rows and 23 columns.

-## MCGA Notes
+## 72x8300 (Memory Controller Gate Array) Notes

 Based on the reverse engineering efforts, new information about MCGA has been discovered.